ngless-toolkit/ngless/docs/sources/stdlib.md

 (so that if you have more than one `collect()` call, they will not clash).

-Lock files have their modification times updated once every 10 minutes while ngless is running.
+Lock files have their modification times updated once every 10 minutes while NGLess is running.
 This allows the programme to easily identify stale files.
 The software is very conservative, but any lock file with a modification time older than one hour is considered stale and removed.
-Note that because ngless is extremely careful about how writing its outputs atomically, the worse that can happen from mis-identifying a stale lock (for example, you had a compute node which lost network connectivity, but it comes back online after an hour and resumes processing) is that extra computation is wasted, **the processes will never interfere in a way that you get erroneous results**.
+Note that because NGLess will write always create its outputs atomically, the worse that can happen from mis-identifying a stale lock (for example, you had a compute node which lost network connectivity, but it comes back online after an hour and resumes processing) is that extra computation is wasted, **the processes will never interfere in a way that you get erroneous results**.

 ## Samtools module

 This module exposes the samtools sorting functionality through the `samtools_sort` function.

-    ngless '0.0'
+    ngless '0.8'
     import "samtools" version "0.0"
     to_sort = samfile('input.bam')
     sorted = samtools_sort(to_sort)